 A Brief History of the Marque

-In 1953 the Faka factory in Salzgitter-Bad (Germany) continued to build the Walba scooter.
-The space-aged design with the fake jet air intake under the seat was attractive, but the price was too high and the magazines wrote about some certain disadvantages, so production ended in 1957.
+In 1953 the Faka factory in Salzgitter-Bad (Germany) took over production of the Walba scooter.
+The space-aged design with the ersatz jet air intake under the seat.

-FAKA had purchased the rights to the Troll scooter after its demise in about 1951 after that marque's demise.
+FAKA had purchased the rights to the Troll scooter in about 1951 after that marque's demise.